 Attempts should be made to ensure that the foot is at 90° to the lower leg.
 If the foot drops into equinus, it will be difficult to correct a soft-tissue deformity later.

-While the plaster is still soft, mold it gently to the curve of the tibia and around the knee.
+While the plaster is still soft, massage any air out of the cast material and mold it gently to the curve of the tibia and around the knee.
 In addition, a supracondylar mold is important for the cast to control the length of the limb.

 Check to ensure that there is no rotation of the fracture, by verifying that the second toe, patella and superior iliac spine remain in line.

-To ensure that the foot is plantigrade, apply gentle pressure to the sole of the forefoot.
+To ensure that the foot is plantigrade, apply gentle pressure to the plantar aspect of the 4th and 5th metatarsal heads.

 The pressure should be continued until the plaster hardens.
 However, the plaster will not achieve full strength for 36 hours.